The Best Bike Accessories for Commuting in 2022: Analog & Electric Bikes

 Know how to fix a flat and bring along tools

 Since we’re on the subject of being prepared, you should also pack a first aid kit in your backpack.
+In our option, the best bike accessories for commuting are the ones that keep you safe on the road.
 You should include an emergency contact card and keep it in your kit.
 The card should have your full name, address, and phone number of your contact person if something happens to you.
 Sunscreen and lip balm are also good items to include in this kit.

 Food and drink for commuting

 If your bike commute is longer than 30 minutes, it’s wise to bring some food and water.
 Bike-specific portable food such as energy bars and gels can be purchased at bike shops and most grocery stores.
 Water is another essential, especially on hot days when hydration is important.
+Invest in a high-quality water bottle designed for use while riding a bike.
 For a little energy boost, you can add a sport mix to your water for your sodium and potassium loss during your commute.
 Even though your ebike will make your commute easier, you still don’t want to be dehydrated and tired once you get to work or school.

 Lastly, these other accessories would make your ebike commute better and more enjoyable but not absolutely essential: chamois cream, bike-specific shoes and socks, gloves if you live in a cold climate, leg straps for pants (you wouldn’t want to get your work pants dirty with chain stain), hi viz jacket or vest, base layer, and perhaps a rain jacket.

-This list is by no means comprehensive; each rider will have his/her own preferences but we hope you find this helpful as you learn more about ebike commuting.
+This list is by no means comprehensive; each rider will have his/her own preferences and thoughts on what constitutes the best accessories for bike commuting.
+However, we hope you find this helpful as you learn more about ebike commuting.
 Visit Aventon.com to buy ebikes online!